-The School of Business is dedicated to providing high-quality educational programs designed for working adults who wish to pursue undergraduate and graduate study in business administration, management, or information systems.
-The School of Business's mission is fourfold:
+The School of Business is dedicated to providing high-quality educational programs designed for working adults who wish to pursue undergraduate and graduate study in business administration, management, or information systems within the framework of a liberal arts institution.
+Our mission is evolving along with our programs, our students, and the global environment in which we work and learn.